 It is strongly recommended to locate a reliable importer/distributor to help in the import clearance process.
 Please check with your importer/agent if a particular export certificate or other documentation is required for importation.
-The importer or agent should carry an import license issued by the Ministry of Commerce.
-The license must be renewed every four years.
+According to official government contacts, importers are no longer required to have an import license for the purchase of food and agricultural products.

-Import procedures include the following steps for all imported agricultural products such as processed foods, meat and dairy products, seafood, and bulk commodities such as wheat:
+The following chart describes the general documentation flow for all imported food and agricultural products such as processed foods, meat and dairy products, fish and seafood, and bulk commodities such as wheat: